ga4gh/pedigree/model.md

 ## ID
 This is a **string** identifier for internal cross-referencing of individuals between the components of a Pedigree.

-## Concept
-For simplicity, this is just a string URI/CURIE

 # TODO
 - add Event class for collecting birth, death, conditions, and attribution/provenance for this data